linkedin/DuaLip/docs/demo/moo.rst

 How to formulate the training data?
 -----------------------------------
 Let's consider a simple dataset.
-We have 3 emails, each with their predicted utilities.
-We would like to send less or equal to 2 emails.
-Keep click >= 1 and disable <= 0.03.
+We have 3 emails to be sent to a single user (i.e. :math:`i = 1` and :math:`k = 3`), each with their predicted utilities.
+We would like to send less or equal to 2 emails, have at least 1 or more clicks, and have the disable probability <= 0.03.

 ========= =========  ========  ==========
 Email     Psession   Pclick    PDisable